ccasarini/exam-rfp-cc1/README.md

 ## Data Transformation Pipeline

-The data in this repository has been transformed through a multi-step pipeline to ensure precision and relevance to the educational sector in the Ouest department of Haiti.
+The data in this repository has been found through the data pipeline approach for the find and the get steps.
+While the data has been transformed and sometimes veryfied - the verify step -  with AI agent by creating the interactive Haiti map.

 ### 1. Administrative Boundary Extraction
 The project focuses on the **Ouest** department and **Port-au-Prince**.